-Personal Vow Worksheet
+The Vow Builder Worksheet

 Do you want your vows to be funny, romantic, religious, or completely unique?
 Either way, we recommend that your vows last for one to two minutes